eraclitux/rim/README.rst

 ===============================
-RIM - Remote Interfeces Monitor
+RIM - Remote Interfaces Monitor
 ===============================

 Command line tool to get status of remote network interfaces on linux servers.

+On a multicore machine can concurrently handle hundreds of servers per time.

 It reads information exposed through ``/proc`` file system using ssh connections so no remote agents are needed on targets.